RagtagOpen/freefrom-map-backend/README.md

 | category_grades   | [StateCategoryGrade]  | The most recent grade for each category.  |
 | criterion_scores  | [Score]               | The most recent score for each criterion. |
 | links             | [Link]                |             |

+#### GET /states

+This endpoint returns information about all 50 states and DC.

 #### GET /states/{code}